danmilon/passbookster/README.md

 ## Usage

-To create a pass, you first create a pass template which holds information that doesn't change between the passes you create.
+To create a pass, you first create a pass template which holds information that remains static for each subsequent pass created from the template.
 Then you can create a Pass by providing the rest of the fields and images.

 A Pass can act as a stream, or as a plain-callback async operation.
 Performance-wise you should use the stream interface, when its possible to pipe the pass to another stream. (eg store to filesystem or Amazon S3)